evershopcommerce/evershop/CONTRIBUTING.md

    ```
    npm install
    ```
-4. Create a MySQL database:
+4. Create a Postgres database:
    ```
-   // EverShop use MySQL for database storeage
+   // EverShop use Postgres for database storage
    ```
 5. Run installation command to create a database schema:
    ```